 Each collaborating organization shall commit to support projects and to promote and publicize materials to its membership.
 Members of the AWC shall meet monthly, or as determined necessary.

 AWC members shall review projects and activities prior to their initiation.
 Topics will be selected by a consensus of the membership.

 Information on the projects shall not be released to the public without the review and consent of the AWC.
 Organizations shall not present themselves in any written or oral format as representing AWC without the approval of the AWC.

 Educational programs may be developed based upon medical literature, national initiatives and statistics.
-Educational materials, publications and bibliographies shall be created and developed around selected topics.
-Strategies for dissemination of educational interventions shall include, but not be limited to, seminars, collaborative projects, newsletters, pharmaceutical industry and health plan representatives.
+Educational materials, publications and bibliographies shall be created and developed around selected health topics.
+Strategies for dissemination of educational interventions shall include, but not be limited to, seminars, collaborative projects, newsletters, and utilizations of the pharmaceutical industry and health plan representatives.
 Participating organizations may disseminate the educational information to their membership.